pypdfium2-team/ctypesgen/README.md

 * We do not mind API-breaking changes at this time.
 * We endeavor to use plain ctypes as much as possible and keep the template lean.
 * For now, we only envisage to work with ctypesgen's higher-level parts.
 The parser backend may be out of our scope.

+### Installation

+pypdfium2-ctypesgen does not ship classical python setup code, and is not uploaded to PyPI.
+This is perfectly intentional.[^setup]

+The recommended way of installation is cloning the git repository and prepending ctypesgen's `bin/` to `PATH` and `src/` to `PYTHONPATH`.

+If you are a project maintainer, you want to embed ctypesgen into your project's source tree (via manual or automatic cloning, as a git submodule, a plain copy or whatever you prefer).
+Prepend ctypesgen's `src/` to `sys.path` and invoke it through the `ctypesgen.__main__.main()` entrypoint.

+We don't currently make releases at all, since pypdfium2 and this ctypesgen fork are developped in sync, but tagging and making GitHub-level releases is theoretically possible and might be done at some future point.

+[^setup]: **Please refrain from filing requests to add setup integration.** It really does not make (much) sense with this project, and we are committed to this alternative approach.

 ### System Dependencies